 This kind of investment is not covered under the Financial Services Compensation Scheme and the products themselves are not regulated as they are designed for a more sophisticated investor.

 Assuming you meet the allowed criterion then loan notes can play a profitable part of your overall portfolio.

-Typically investment yields are quite high and 8-12% p.a. is not unusual as the overall investment returns to the property developer can be quite spectacular.
+Typically, investment yields can be quite high as the overall investment returns to the property developer can be quite spectacular.
 You can normally select when you want your interest paid to you and this can be monthly, quarterly or annually.
-Be aware dependent on the Loan Note the capital may be restricted as to when you can withdraw it, but capital withdrawal annually is often available.
+Be aware, dependent on the Loan Note the capital may be restricted as to when you can withdraw it, but capital withdrawal annually is often available.

 Your income is paid into a nominated bank account provided by you until the term ends.
 There may be other benefits paid as well as the interest such as bonuses so it is worth checking if this is the case.